ZimbiX/pathfinder-elm/README.md

 ### Todo

 - Sync game state with backend
+  - Queue events with their version number
+  - **Prevent sending MazeDrawn event when applying received event**
   - Instantly replay game history upon page reload part-way through a game (no animation)
     - Figure out how to resume as the right player - some form of login?
   - Receive an event from the opponent and apply it as normal interaction (with animation), while local interaction for the opponent is disabled